WHAT DOES AN ENGINEERING AND MAINTENANCE MANAGER DO?

 1. Engineering and Maintenance Manager Tasks

-- Employee Engagement and Empowerment: Creates a culture of employee empowerment and engagement.
+- Employee Engagement and Empowerment: Create a culture of employee empowerment and engagement.

-- Safety Management: Supports and contributes to a healthy and safe work environment by closing existing safety gaps.
+- Safety Management: Support and contribute to a healthy and safe work environment by closing existing safety gaps.

-- Team Leadership: Manages and leads the maintenance team to follow all safety initiatives to achieve zero safety incidents.
+- Team Leadership: Manage and lead the maintenance team to follow all safety initiatives to achieve zero safety incidents.

-- Operational Problem Solving: Develops team to solve day-to-day operational issues and reach short- and long-term performance goals.
+- Operational Problem Solving: Develop a team to solve day-to-day operational issues and reach short- and long-term performance goals.

-- Maintenance Program Development: Develops, implements, and improves preventive and predictive maintenance programs.
+- Maintenance Program Development: Develop, implement, and improve preventive and predictive maintenance programs.

-- Operational Support: Provides support to operations to increase machine uptime and productivity throughout the mill.
+- Operational Support: Provide support to operations to increase machine uptime and productivity throughout the mill.

 - Continuous Improvement: Create a culture of continuous improvement.